Sean Murphy Preview, Player Props: Braves vs. Rockies

 Rockies Pitching Rankings

-- The Rockies' 5.54 team ERA ranks 29th across all MLB pitching staffs.
+- The Rockies have the 29th-ranked team ERA across all MLB pitching staffs (5.60).

-- Gomber goes for his 10th win when he gets the start for the Rockies, his 27th of the season.
-He is 9-9 with a 5.48 ERA and 86 strikeouts in 136 1/3 innings pitched.
+- Lambert gets the start for the Rockies, his ninth of the season.
+He is 3-4 with a 4.92 ERA and 62 strikeouts through 71 1/3 innings pitched.

-- In his most recent appearance on Wednesday, the lefty threw six innings against the Tampa Bay Rays, allowing three earned runs while surrendering seven hits.
+- In his most recent time out on Thursday against the Tampa Bay Rays, the righty tossed five innings, giving up two earned runs while surrendering four hits.

+- In 22 games this season, the 26-year-old has put up an ERA of 4.92, with 7.8 strikeouts per nine innings.
+Opponents are batting .258 against him.

 © 2023 Data Skrive.
 All rights reserved.